TurboWarp/docs/docs/development/extensions/better-development-server.md

 ## TurboWarp/extensions

-The GitHub repository of extensions.turbowarp.org is [TurboWarp/extensions](https://github.com/TurboWarp/extensions).
+The GitHub repository for extensions.turbowarp.org is [TurboWarp/extensions](https://github.com/TurboWarp/extensions).
 One of the things available here is the development server that we use, along with the code that makes the website.
 You can run it locally too.

 This will require Git and Node.js to be installed locally.
 Run these commands to download the server and install its dependencies: